 Vinicunca, or Rainbow Mountain, is another popular day trip from Cusco.
 If you’re a late riser, beware: you’ll have to get up before dawn no matter which tour company you choose.
 Some of the more expensive options ($100+ per person) have a 2 AM wakeup call to ensure the group will be among the first to reach the peak.
 The less expensive options finish hotel and hostel pickups at around 4:30 to 5 AM and then start the three-hour drive to the mountain.

 I booked an 80 PEN (~$25) tour through my hostel and was picked up at around 4:45 AM.
 Now, let’s get a couple of things straight about Rainbow Mountain:

 - The peak is 5,200 meters high.
-I didn’t know how to gauge altitude before I visited South America (“Numbers?
+I didn’t know how to gauge altitude before I visited South America. (“Numbers?
 I’m a lawyer.
 I don’t deal with numbers.
 Meters?
 I’m an American.
-I don’t deal with meters.”).
-Trust me, 5,200 is high, at least for someone with no significant trekking or mountain climbing experience (aka, me).
+I don’t deal with meters.”)
+Trust me, 5,200 is high, at least for someone with no significant trekking or mountain climbing experience (in other words, me).

 A few people in my tour group paid extra to ride horses up the mountain, but I was determined to make it to the summit by foot.
 The beginning of the hike was flat and easy.
 The trail gradually got steeper, but it only slightly slowed my pace.